sverrirs/jekyll-paginate-v2/README.md

 #### I'm getting a bundler error after upgrading the gem (Bundler::GemNotFound)

 > bundler/spec_set.rb:95:in `block in materialize': Could not find jekyll-paginate-v2-1.0.0 in any of the sources (Bundler::GemNotFound)

 When running `jekyll serve` if you ever get an error similar to the one above the solution is to delete your `Gemfile.lock` file and try again.

+#### My pagination pages are not being found (Couldn't find any pagination page.
+Skipping pagination)

+> Pagination: Is enabled, but I couldn't find any pagination page.
+Skipping pagination...

+Pagination only works inside **pages** they are not supported in the liquid templates.
+Those are the files that live in the folders prefixed by the underscore (i.e. files under `_layouts/`, `_includes/`, `_posts/` etc ).

+Create a normal page with a `layout:page` in it's front-matter and place the pagination logic there.

 ## Issues / to-be-completed
 * Incomplete unit-tests